StevenBlack/vocab/million-dollar-words.md

 ### adduce
 To offer a series of facts that will help the recipient prove something.
-Therefore, you can adduce some- one to deduce a conclusion.
+Therefore, you can adduce someone to deduce a conclusion.
 "Talented salesman that I am, I adduced the customer to my way of thinking by demonstrating how effective the Elektra was at picking up dust."

 ### adventitious